khalidibnwalid/DirServe/README.md

 # DirServe

-A lightweight, configurable HTTP server for exposing local directories over a network.
+A simple, lightweight, HTTP server for exposing local directories over a local network.
 DirServe provides a simple way to serve files from any directory on your system with optional security features.

 ## Features